timovergaauw/Zeis-coude-project/README.md

 controlled maximum rotation per axis. uses the onestep user library for fixed position uses ascom to control Dome via Nina or Stellarium

+Current version is the basic Onstep x  first step is to make a pinn map for the Arduino Giga R1